How long does it take to get a CDL?

 - Commitment: Core educational content will always remain free

-We maintain this through advertising and affiliate partnerships (no charge to you).
+We maintain this through advertising and affiliate partnerships at no additional cost to you.

-- Regulatory Changes: Updated within 48 hours of FMCSA/DOT changes
+- Regulatory Changes: Updated within 48 hours of FMCSA or DOT changes

 - Quarterly Reviews: All major articles reviewed and updated quarterly

-- Annual Overhaul: Complete content audit and update annually
+- Annual Overhaul: Complete content audit and update conducted annually

-- Publication Dates: Every article shows "Last Updated" date
+- Publication Dates: Every article displays "Last Updated" date

 - Breaking News: Industry changes covered as they happen

-Tip: Check "Last Updated" date on articles to ensure you have current information.
+Tip: Check the "Last Updated" date on articles to verify you have current information.

 Where can I find official regulations and compliance information?